Daintree

 What are some of the major infrastructure and planning changes likely to influence the Daintree SA2?

-Key infrastructure and planning changes likely to influence the Daintree SA2 include: Mossman River Intake (Alternate Water Intake Project) (Planning); Principal Cycle Network: Cooya Beach to Mossman (stage 3) & Cooya Beach Road (stage 2) (Approved); Mossman River Alternate Water Intake Project (Planning); Principal Cycle Network - Mossman to Newell Beach (Planning); and Port Douglas Skatepark Replacement (Planning).
+Key infrastructure and planning changes likely to influence the Daintree SA2 include: Mossman River Intake (Alternate Water Intake Project) (Construction); Principal Cycle Network: Cooya Beach to Mossman (stage 3) & Cooya Beach Road (stage 2) (Approved); Mossman River Alternate Water Intake Project (Planning); Principal Cycle Network - Mossman to Newell Beach (Planning); and Port Douglas Skatepark Replacement (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Daintree SA2?

-Infrastructure development impacting the Daintree SA2 spans multiple sectors including Tourism, Environmental & Disaster Management, and Sports & Recreation, among others.
+Infrastructure development impacting the Daintree SA2 spans multiple sectors including Environmental & Disaster Management, Tourism, and Sports & Recreation, among others.

 What is the scale of infrastructure investment impacting the Daintree SA2?